In JavaScript, understanding data types, variables, and constants is crucial for writing efficient and functional code.

 JavaScript variable names are case-sensitive

-and name
+(Name and name are different).

 3. Constants in JavaScript